nighthawkcoders/teacher_portfolio/_posts/2023-11-28-CSSE-selection.md

 toc: true
 comments: false
 layout: post
-title: Selection / Local Storage
+title:  Player preferences / Local Storage
-description: Provide a lesson on enemies.
+description: Provide a lesson on changing game preferences.
 type: ccc
-courses: { csse: {week: 16} }
+courses: { csse: {week: 15} }
 ---

 ## Player Selection Screen
-Make a lesson and code around Parallax.
+Make a lesson and code around Player preferences.
 Integrate ideas so they can be adapted by Teacher project.

 Pick your Player.
-Look into a technique to change player froom default Mario sprite to alternate Sprite.
+Look into a technique to change players from default Mario Sprite to alternate Sprite.
 Save the Player to personal settings.

 Sprite Selection
 - Create a sprite selection screen where players can choose their character.